Afghanistan women's national football team

-The Afghanistan women's national football team (Dari: تیم ملی فوتبال زنان افغانستان) is the women's national team of Afghanistan represented by the Afghan diaspora.
+The Afghanistan women's national football team (Dari: تیم ملی فوتبال زنان افغانستان) is the women's national team of Afghanistan sanctioned by the Afghanistan Football Federation (AFF) until women's football was banned in their home country by the Taliban in 2021, but officially recognized by FIFA on April 2026.

-The formerly played under the authority of the Afghanistan Football Federation (AFF) until women's football was banned in their home country by the Taliban in 2021.
-In May 2025, FIFA sanctioned the creation of an Afghan women's refugee team.
+In May 2025, FIFA sanctioned the creation of an Afghan women's refugee team later named Afghan Women United to represent the Afghan diaspora which would later be eligible to represent Afghanistan officially starting in April 2026.

 History

-Early history
+Islamic Republic (2007–2021)

 The team was formed in 2007 by the Afghanistan National Olympic Committee with players drawn from among selected school girls in Kabul.

 In an attempt to improve the quality of women's football, the team was sent to Germany in 2008 to hold a preparation camp.
 Later in the year, the Afghan team traveled to Jordan to participate in the Islamic Countries Women's Football Tournament.

 In May 2010, Danish sports brand Hummel International sponsored male, female and youth teams of Afghanistan.

 The 2010 SAFF Women's Championship in Bangladesh marked the first appearance of Afghanistan in a major international tournament.
 In it, they played their first official game, against Nepal, where they were defeated by an overwhelming 13–0 scoreline.

-2016 marked a big year for the Afghanistan Women's National Team as they received support from the Afghanistan Football Federation and hired new coaching staff, comprising head coach Kelly Lindsey, assistant coach Haley Carter, and program director Khalida Popal.
+2016 marked a big year for the Afghanistan women's national team as they received support from the Afghanistan Football Federation and hired new coaching staff, comprising head coach Kelly Lindsey, assistant coach Haley Carter, and program director Khalida Popal.

 In November 2018, male staff of the Afghanistan Football Federation were accused of sexual and physical abuse of Afghanistan women's players.
 The alleged abusers included the federation's president, Keramuudin Karim.
+In June 2019, FIFA imposed a life ban on Karim, barring him from all football-related activity after an investigation found him guilty of "having abused his position and sexually abused various female players".